arunravi728/Papyrus/content/First Rust Program.md

 	loop {
 		println!("Please input your guess!");

-		// In Rust variables are immutable by default.
+		// In Rust, variables are immutable by default.
-		// The `mut` keyword specifies the variable is mutable. let mut guess = String::new();
+		// The `mut` keyword specifies that the variable is mutable. let mut guess = String::new();

 		// The `&` indicates a reference.
 		// References are immutable by default.
 		// The `mut` keyword makes it a mutable reference.
 		//
-		// The read_line function retuns a `Result` value, encoding error information.
+		// The read_line function returns a `Result` value, encoding the error
 		// This is an `enum`.
 Each state of an `enum` is a `variant`.
 		// An instance of `Result` has an `expect` method. io::stdin()